 The Escambia County Adult Drug Court in Pensacola and the Okaloosa County Adult Drug Court in Fort Walton Beach give nonviolent and repeat drug offenders a path away from recidivism by providing resources necessary for recovery.
 Drug court services typically include mandatory assessments, drug tests, therapy and community service.

 The Parent Drug Court program in Escambia County is designed for parents accused of drug-related offenses.
-The court monitors the client’s progress and compliance with addiction treatment programs with the goal of maintaining family unity.
+The court monitors the client’s progress and compliance with substance abuse treatment programs with the goal of maintaining family unity.

 The University of West Florida’s Counseling and Psychological Services provides free short-term counseling and therapy for students affected by substance abuse.
 It also refers students to long-term care when necessary.
 In a press release, UWF CAPS Director Dr. Rebecca Kennedy said, “The primary goal of counseling is to help students develop the personal awareness and skills necessary to overcome problems and to develop in ways that will allow them to take advantage of the educational opportunities at the university.”